The1stMartian/attendance/README.md

 - Date/day auto-detection

 ## Usage:
+- "Enter" Button makes a new line entry in the temporary data frame from the currently displayed in the text input boxes.
-- The "Enter" button enters the current information.
-Multiple fields can be entered simultanesously without issue.
+- Multiple text fields can be entered simultanesously.
+- Visitors can have officer stations
-- The "Save" button appends the currently entered information to the initial spread sheet.
+- "Save" button: saves the currently entered information as a new column in the initial spread sheet.
 There should be no problem clicking save multiple times as the app will simply over-write the current day's column.
 So, if a member arrives late, it's perfectly fine to add them and click save again.
-- Alterations to the spread sheet can also be completed manually: simply open the data sheet in Excel and make any desired changes.
-- To customize for new/additional members, add new rows using Excel.
+This button also makes a bakup copy of the updated attendance data with the name [current date]_[originalFileName].csv.
+- The attendance data can also be manually edited in Excel, e.g. to add/remove members.

 ## Notes:
 - To use auto-complete in the member drop-down menu, click the drop down menu, hit "delete", then start typing.
 - Data are stored as a .csv file.
 As such, avoid the use of commas in entry fields.
-The app does not currently remove them, so a comma can disrupt the data structure.
+The app does not currently remove entered commas, so disrupt the data structure.

-- To autom
+# Future versions:
+- There is no ability to remove accidentally entered attendees or visitors
+- Text entries should be filtered to remove commas, preventing issues with .csv formatted data